Building Design Systems: Complete 2026 Guide

 Building Atomic Components

-With tokens established, build components following atomic design methodology.
-Start with the smallest units and compose upward.
+With tokens established, build components using atomic design.
+Start small and compose upward.

 Button Component Example